Bird Reports from Lost Maples SNA

 heard lots and saw few Golden-cheeked Warblers, and in the

-"ponds area", Louisiana Waterthrush, Green Kingfisher,
+ponds area, Louisiana Waterthrush, Green Kingfisher,

 and a Black Phoebe.
 We also saw a first of season Eastern